proy19/TheStudyScout/README.md

 This was because of insufficient data.
 Because College of Law doesn’t explicitly mention requiring a Panther ID, it assumed it doesn’t require one.

 **What you would change to fix it:**
-I would provide more resources.
+I would provide more resources that carries variety of information.

 ---